Birkbeck, University of London

 Course Description

 Climate change is a multifaceted issue, with relevance across a wide range of economic sectors and policy areas.
-The MSc/PgDip/PgCert Climate Change offers you the chance to take a truly interdisciplinary approach to your study in climate change, engaging with academic, professional and popular literature.
+This postgraduate course offers you the chance to take a truly interdisciplinary approach to your study in climate change, engaging with academic, professional and popular literature.

 The course will help you understand climate change and how people, governments and other organisations are impacted by and responding to it.
 You will critically evaluate scientific scenarios of future climate and associated impacts, assess the effectiveness of different policy approaches, and determine suitable business responses to the climate change challenge.
 You will also explore the key debates and ideas from a range of viewpoints, considering science, policy, social and economic perspectives.

-The course is designed for both climate change practitioners wishing to further develop their understanding of key issues, and those hoping to move into this fast-developing sector.
+The course is designed for both practitioners wishing to further develop their understanding of key issues, and those hoping to move into this fast-developing sector.

 The compulsory modules give a comprehensive grounding in key topics and an opportunity to reflect on practice at both individual and corporate levels.
 These are complemented by a wide range of option modules, which allow you to pursue your own interests.
-For the MSc, you will receive training in research methods and complete a research project, involving in-depth study of real challenges arising from climate change.
+In addition, you will receive training in research methods and complete a research project, involving in-depth study of real challenges arising from climate change.

 Highlights